steadybit/discovery-kit/docs/discovery-api.md

 Discovery descriptions expose information about the endpoint, the call interval and an optional restriction where to run the discovery.

-### restrictTo

-Remember that the discoveries will be executed on all agents where the endpoints are configured.
-For example, if you apply the endpoint configuration to a Kubernetes daemonset, you may have multiple instances fetching the same target data.
-This could lead to duplicate targets in the platform (technically, each target's unique ID includes the agent ID).
-The `restrictTo`-attribute helps restrict the discovery execution to specific contexts.
-Currently, there are two supported values.

-- `ANY`, the default, will run the discovery on every agent
-- `LEADER`, will only call the discovery from a single Kubernetes pod in your cluster - the current leader.

 ### Example

 ```json